AVDataStudio/patient_readmission_prediction/README.md

 - For targeted clinical programs → focus on Diabetes (highest rate)
 - For budget and resource planning → focus on Circulatory disease as it drives the most actual readmissions
 ## Feature Engineering
+- _**Age Encoding**_ Converted age brackets to numeric midpoint(preserves the true numeric meaning of age [20-30] is 25) values so the ML model can understand age as a continuous number.
+- _**Diagnosis Grouping**_ Converted Converted raw ICD-9 diagnosis codes into 9 meaningful clinical categories across all 3 diagnosis columns.
-- _**Comorbifity Score Insights:**_ This was calculated to understand its relation with Readmission rate.
+- _**Comorbifity Score**_ Calculated to understand its relation with Readmission rate.
 The score signifies the total medical condiions the atient sis daignzed with.
 Score 2 shows highest readmission rate (11.39%) while score 3 slightly drops (10.94%) — suggesting highly complex patients receive more careful discharge planning.
+- _**Prior Visits Score:**_ This is a weighted score derived from all 3 patient visits.
+The initial formula showed a max of 160 and 75th perentile at 3.
+The 99th percentile for emergency visits was 3 indicating extreme outliers ranging upto 76.
+The emergency visits were capped at 99th percentile to reduce influence of outliers and the score was recalculated.
+The new max score after capping was reduced to 29.
 # More Information
 ## Project Date
 03-11-2026